 The Royal Society Te Apārangi evidence summary, Plastics in the Environment: Te Ao Hurihuri – The Changing World is available to download.
 The report infographics and other related resources are available here.

 The Para Kore programme works with marae to increase the reuse, recycling and composting of materials thereby helping to reduce the extraction of natural resources and raw materials from Papatūānuku.
-Para Kore has a number resources for downloading, including posters and bilingual booklets.
+Para Kore has a number online resources, including posters and bilingual booklets.

 Take a closer look at local company ecostore and learn more about issues around recycling plastic bottles in the Spinoff article (paid for by ecostore) Closing the recycling loop, one plastic bottle at a time.